heshameltobgy81/react-simple-code/README.md

 ## Instructions
 ***This project is built using React and Webpack***

-Please visite the below link
+Please visite the below link to view the webpage: https://heshameltobgy81.github.io/technical-assessment/
-https://heshameltobgy81.github.io/technical-assessment/

-or you can do the below:
+or if you would like to install it on your computer, you can do the below:

 In order to view this project you need to have the following:
 1. Node (https://nodejs.org/en/)__